Waflz/cryptdoor/README.md

 cryptdoor.py will make the backdoor and server.
 The syntax is:

         ./cryptdoor.py -i host -p port

-You can add a -a to attempt automatic persistence like:
+You can add a -a to attempt automatic persistence and obfuscation with:

-	./cryptdoor.py -i host -p port -a
+        ./cryptdoor.py -i host -p port -a -o

 host and port refer to the host and port of the listening server (attacker).
 These are the options you have from within the shell: